Exploring interests in high school is one of the best things you can do for your homeschool high schoolers!

 - Paid courses from Udemy and other online course websites

-- Universities offer accredited and non-accredited high school and college classes to homeschoolers for credit and non-credit.
 (My son took Arabic for a few years in high school through BYU for non-credit (for credit, we would have had to pay more) and when entering his college, he took a placement test through the Foreign Language department and was told he could skip the first two semesters of Arabic if he wanted to.)
 They used the same textbook and program at the college that BYU used in their high school program.

 - Local Community Colleges – a number of states now have free tuition programs at their community colleges for high school students to take classes.
 Some of these colleges allow students to take college transfer academic track classes, technical certification classes, or both.